 Award-winning actor Octavia Lenora Spencer was born on May 25, 1970, in Montgomery, Alabama.
 Her mother, Dellsena Spenser, raised her seven children alone, relying solely for support from a modest maid’s salary.
 Spencer attended her local public elementary school and graduated from Jefferson Davis High School in 1988.
-She began her studies in drama at Auburn University, Montgomery, from 1988 to 1989 and then transferred to Auburn University on study Liberal Arts.
+She began her studies in drama at Auburn University of Montgomery, from 1988 to 1989 and then transferred to Auburn University (Auburn) to study Liberal Arts.
 She graduated from Auburn University with a bachelor’s degree in 1994.

 Spencer began working behind the camera on movies that were filmed in Alabama.
 At the age of nineteen, she obtained a job as an intern on the movie, A Long Walk Home, featuring Whoopie Goldberg.
 Spencer was given a role in the movie, The Sixth Man, which she reluctantly took, as she had had no formal acting training.
 When given a copy of the film, and seeing that all her scenes were cut, Spencer immediately enrolled in acting classes and studied dutifully for the next three years.
 She made her film debut in the 1995 movie, A Time to Kill, based on the John Grisham book, starring Samuel Jackson and Sandra Bullock.